T-136/MC-Cluster/README.md

 <!-- geometry: top=2.5cm, bottom=2.5cm, left=2.5cm, right=2.5cm -->
 <!-- --- -->

-# Monte Carlo nanoparticle simulation
+# MC-Cluster a Monte Carlo simulation for nanoparticle

 This Monte-Carlo simulation simulates nanoparticles at different temperatures.
 By applying a simulated annealing protocol, the user can find the most stable, entropically realistic structure of a nanoparticle.